-An Emergency Department trip can be nerve-wracking and daunting – for children and parents alike, but knowing what to expect can make the entire experience a lot less stressful.
-Here is our step-by-step guide of what patients and families can be expect at the Julia and George Argyros Emergency Department (ED) at CHOC Children’s Hospital:
+An emergency department trip can be nerve-wracking and daunting – for children and parents alike, but knowing what to expect can make the entire experience a lot less stressful.
+Here is our step-by-step guide of what patients and families can expect at the emergency department:

 Next, an employee will obtain the child’s registration information.
 The child’s basic information is confirmed upon arrival at the ED and more detailed information, including the child’s insurance carrier and primary doctor, are collected before the child leaves the ED.